friendmine/aviquality/README.md

 # aviquality
-the method used in video, image, audio quality evaluation
+the methods used in video, image, audio quality evaluation. will use python to try to implement some methods